Miami holds off No. 20 Virginia 17-9 for 1st ACC win

 ”Virginia is a tough nut to crack on defense,” Diaz said.

 Bryce Perkins connected on his first nine passes and finished 24 for 41 for 244 yards for Virginia (4-2, 2-1).
-The Cavaliers entered ranked, yet were still 21/2-point underdogs at kickoff.
+The Cavaliers entered ranked, yet were still 2 +-point underdogs at kickoff.

 And apparently, those oddsmakers saw this coming.